Active Transportation is British Columbia’s initiative for cleaner and more “active” transportation. It’s part of the Province’s “CleanBC” plan.

-4. Motorcycles and scooters take over for longer commutes, where bicycles are unrealistic.
+4. Motorcycles and scooters take over for longer commutes, whereas bicycles are unrealistic.

-5. Motorcycles and scooters use much less space than cars and are less wear on roadways.
+5. Motorcycles and scooters use much less space than cars and are less worn on roadways.

 6. Motorcycles and scooters pay a number of provincial taxes, which fund government programs.